GPUs

 Any codes currently using CUDA will need to be HIP-ified by running the hipify script provided as part of ROCm.
 Fine tuning may be necessary to optimise performance.

-There was a DiRAC hackathon in April 2025 focussed on AMD GPUs, which was very relevant to any users of this system.
+There have been multiple DiRAC hackathons focused on AMD GPUs, which was very relevant to any users of this system.
 There will be future hackathons - watch out for them!

 MI300A